 Now, take the console of the container using the following command.

 Note: I use “-t” with “0” to connect the container with tty0, just because tty1 was not responding to me.

 # lxc-console -n centos_lxc -t 0

-Enter the username and password to login.
+Enter the username and password to log in.
 You can find the credential at the end of the output during the creation of a container.
-You must the change the root password at the first login.
+You must change the root password at the first login.

 Connected to tty 0 Type <Ctrl+a q> to exit the console, <Ctrl+a Ctrl+a> to enter Ctrl+a itself CentOS Linux 7 (Core) Kernel 3.10.0-327.el7.x86_64 on an x86_64 centos_lxc login: root Password: You are required to change your password immediately (root enforced) Changing password for root. (current) UNIX password: New password: Retype new password: [[email protected]_lxc ~]#

-Once you logged in, you can perform all the work in this container as like you do in a normal Linux servers.
+Once you logged in, you can perform all the work in this container as like you do on a normal Linux server.

 To exit from the container’s console, press “Ctrl+a” followed by “q”.
 Now, you will be returned back to host computer’s terminal.